Jrhenderson11/CTFTools/README.md

 ## Tools:

-- Crawler.py: A simple web crawler that looks for the word "flag" in the comments or robots file of a website
+- Crawler.py: A simple web crawler that shows "flag" in the comments, robots file or cookies of a website and checks for the presence of word "flag"